 Wood doors, mouldings, paneling, flooring and cabinets that enhance the building interior will be considered, however, for the Interior Design category, project interiors must show significant use of these elements to be considered.

 Honor, Merit and Citation awards will be given at the discretion of the jury.
-Framed Award certificates and one copy of the 2018-19 Celebrating Excellence in Wood Architecture will be distributed in the spring of 2019.
+Framed Award certificates and one copy of the 2018-19 Celebrating Excellence in Wood Architecture will be distributed in the spring of 2019 to the winners.

 Questions may be addressed to: Ioana Lazea, Awards coordinator at 1 800 463-5091, ext.227; e-mail